Reserve Bank of Australia Building, Sydney: Reserve Bank site

 In 1957, the Director-General of Works (Dr Lodge) suggested to the Governor of the Commonwealth Bank that the site at the top of Martin Place, owned by the Sydney City Council would be suitable for the construction of the head office of the Reserve Bank, and it was subsequently purchased for this purpose.
 The Bank's administrators called for a design for the building which was contemporary and international, to exemplify a post-war cultural shift away from an architectural emphasis on strength and stability towards a design that would signify the bank's ability to adapt its policies and techniques to the changing needs of its clientele.
 Before plans were drawn up representatives of the Reserve Bank and the Commonwealth Department of Works made detailed studies overseas into Reserve Bank planning and organisation.

 The Sydney Reserve Bank building was designed by the Commonwealth Department of Works, Bank and Special Project Division (Sydney) in 1959 under the direction of a Design Committee consisting of: C. Mc Growther, Superintendent of Reserve Bank Premises; H.I.
 Ashworth, Consulting Architect (Sydney University); C.D.
 Osborne, Director of Architecture Department of Works; R.M.
 Ure, Chief of Preliminary Planning, Department of Works; F.C.
 Crocker Architect in charge, Bank Section, Dept. of Works; and G.A.
 Rowe, Supervising Architect, Bank Section, Dept. of Works.
 The consulting engineer was D. Rudd and Partners and the builder was E.A.
 Watts Pty Limited.
 The site was cleared in 1961 and the building was completed by 1964 ready for occupation in January 1965.
 It was built to accommodate more than 1850 people at a cost of 10 million dollars.

-In a press release on the completion of the Reserve Bank headquarters building in Sydney, the then governor, Dr H.C.
-Coombs highlighted the contemporary design of the building:"The massive walls and pillars used in the past to emphasise the strength and permanence in bank buildings are not seen in the new head office...
+In a press release on the completion of the Reserve Bank headquarters building in Sydney, the then governor, Herbert Coombs highlighted the contemporary design of the building:"The massive walls and pillars used in the past to emphasise the strength and permanence in bank buildings are not seen in the new head office...
 Here, contemporary design and conceptions express our conviction that a central bank should develop with growing knowledge and a changing institutional structure and adapt its policies and techniques to the changing community within which it works".The Reserve Bank design is characteristic of buildings of this era on less constrained sites, where the architect utilised the opportunity to define the base from the shaft using a podium.
 The building was constructed using a steel frame supporting reinforced concrete floor slabs (using lightweight concrete).
 This was a solution to the need to produce an economical structural system using a combination of steel and concrete.